last-byte/PersistenceSniper/README.md

 ![](resources/findallpersistenceexample02.png)

+## Look for persistences by taking incremental snapshots
+One cool way to use Persistence Sniper my mate [Riccardo](https://twitter.com/dottor_morte) suggested is to use it in an incremental way: you could setup a Scheduled Task which runs every X hours, takes in the output of the previous iteration through the `-DiffCSV` parameter and outputs the results to a new CSV.
+By keeping track of the incremental changes, you should be able to spot within a reasonably small time frame new persistences implanted on the machine you are monitoring.

 ## Persistence techniques implemented so far
-There are literally hundreds of already public persistence techniques, with more coming out by the week.
-So far the following 27 techniques have been implemented:
+The topic of persistence, especially on Windows machines, is one of those who see new discoveries basically everyday.
+Given the sheer amount of persistence techniques found so far by researchers, I am still in the process of implementing them.
+So far the following 27 techniques have been implemented successfully:
 - [x] [Run Key](https://attack.mitre.org/techniques/T1547/001/)
 - [x] [RunOnce Key](https://attack.mitre.org/techniques/T1547/001/)
 - [x] [Image File Execution Options](https://attack.mitre.org/techniques/T1546/012/)